-During the second quarter of 2017, we performed a goodwill impairment analysis for our Healthcare reporting unit as our Healthcare business had experienced a prolonged period of declining revenues, primarily driven by softness in our revenue cycle offering within our performance improvement solution.
+During the second quarter of 2017, we performed a goodwill impairment analysis for our Healthcare reporting unit as our Healthcare business was experiencing a prolonged period of declining revenues at the time, primarily driven by softness in our revenue cycle offering within our performance improvement solution.
 This softness was attributable to decreased demand for our services, the winding down of some of our larger projects, and a trend toward smaller projects, as well as fewer large integrated projects.
-In light of these challenges, several initiatives were undertaken to improve the segment's financial performance, including repositioning our solutions to address the most critical needs of our clients, the expansion of our existing services such as those in our Studer Group, strategy, physician and technology offerings, and workforce reductions to better align resources with market demand.
-While these initiatives have yielded some positive impacts, hospitals and health systems continue to face regulatory and funding uncertainty; therefore, we remain cautious about near-term growth.
-As we had previously disclosed in prior quarters, if the financial performance of our Healthcare segment continued to decline and did not meet our expectations, we could be required to perform an interim impairment analysis with respect to our carrying value of goodwill for the Healthcare reporting unit prior to our usual annual test.
 Based on forecasts prepared in the second quarter of 2017 in connection with our quarterly forecasting cycle, we determined that the likely time frame to improve the financial results of this segment would take longer than originally anticipated.
-As such, we concluded, during the second quarter of 2017, that the fair value of the Healthcare reporting unit may have no longer exceeded its carrying value.
+As such, we concluded, during the second quarter of 2017, that the fair value of the Healthcare reporting unit may no longer exceed its carrying value.
 In connection with the preparation of our financial statements for the quarter ended June 30, 2017, we performed an interim impairment test on the Healthcare reporting unit.

-Our goodwill impairment test was performed by comparing the fair value of the Healthcare reporting unit with its carrying value and, in accordance with ASU 2017-04, which we adopted in the second quarter of 2017, recognizing an impairment charge for the amount by which the carrying value exceeded the fair value.
+Our goodwill impairment test was performed by comparing the fair value of the Healthcare reporting unit to its carrying value and recognizing an impairment charge for the amount by which the carrying value exceeded the fair value.
 To estimate the fair value of the Healthcare reporting unit, we relied on a combination of the income approach and the market approach, utilizing the guideline company method, with a fifty-fifty weighting.
-Based on the estimated fair value of the Healthcare reporting unit, we recorded a \$209.6 million non-cash pretax charge in the second quarter of 2017 to reduce the carrying value of goodwill in our Healthcare reporting unit.
-As discussed in Note 2 "Summary of Significant Accounting," during the fourth quarter of 2017, we identified that our calculation of the non-deductible portion of our goodwill impairment charge recorded in the second quarter of 2017 erroneously excluded a portion of goodwill that was related to an acquisition completed in 2008 and has since been divested.
-To correct this error, in the fourth quarter of 2017, we recorded a \$1.5 million decrease to our non-cash pretax goodwill impairment charge related to our Healthcare reporting unit.
-The total non-cash pretax goodwill impairment charge recorded in 2017 related to our Healthcare reporting unit, including the adjustment in the fourth quarter of 2017, was \$208.1 million.
+Based on the estimated fair value of the Healthcare reporting unit, we recorded a \$208.1 million non-cash pretax goodwill impairment charge in 2017 to reduce the carrying value of goodwill in our Healthcare reporting unit.